 (Option 2) Cooking the Char Siu in the Oven

 - Set up the meat on the tray or roasting rack and use a rack so there is air flow below the meat.
 I like it to line it with foil before setting down a rack for an easier cleanup.
 If you don’t have a rack, you can take foil and crunch them up into loose foil balls and rest the meat on that.

-- For the last 20 minutes, flip and glaze the meat every 3-5 minutes until all the glaze is brushed on.
+- For the next 20 minutes, flip and glaze the meat every 3-5 minutes until all the glaze is brushed on.
 Don’t worry if there are charred sections, it’s a trademark of char siu as well! 🙂

-- Once the meat is done, let it rest for 10-15 minutes, cut it up and enjoy! 🙂
+- Once the meat is done (when it reaches an internal temperature of 145F (62C)), let it rest for 10-15 minutes, cut it up and enjoy! 🙂

 - Cutting the pork up in long thin chunks allows it to cooks faster, and you get more surface area for the glaze.

 - The glaze is essentially made with the leftover marinade and additional honey.
 The additional honey will sweeten up the glaze and thicken it up to give us that nice sticky thick layer